List of trans-Neptunian objects: List

 This list includes all numbered trans-Neptunian objects with a semi-major axis greater than 30.1 astronomical units (AU), Neptune's average orbital distance from the Sun.
-The data is sourced from MPC's "List of Trans Neptunian Objects" and "List Of Centaurs and Scattered-Disk Objects", completed with remarks and information from Johnston's Archive (diameter, class, binary, albedo, spectral taxonomy and B–R color index).
+The data is sourced from MPC's "List of Trans Neptunian Objects", "List Of Centaurs and Scattered-Disk Objects", "List of Neptune Trojans", "List Of Other Unusual Objects", and "Database Search", completed with remarks and information from Johnston's Archive (diameter, class, binary, albedo, spectral taxonomy and B–R color index).